CoreSenseEU/CoreSenseEU.github.io/_sources/about/index.rst.txt

 Contact
 *******

-If you are interested in contacting someone about CoreSenseEU please email the project leader.
+If you are interested in contacting someone about CoreSense Project please email the project leader.
 We intentionally make our emails easy to find.
 If your inquiry relates to bugs or open-source feature requests, consider posting a ticket on our GitHub project.
 If your inquiry relates to configuration support or private feature development, reach out and we may be able to connect you with